andygarfield/WorshipUp/README.md

 ## Installation
-The easiest method is to use Docker, though you can install it your base system.
+The easiest method is to use Docker, though you can install it on your base system.

 ### Docker
 First, install [Docker](https://www.docker.com/community-edition)